|

 The democracy of money irritates Van Sant.
 He wishes all films got the green light

 because of creative merit and earned box office because of the same.
-More than
+It's more than 30 years

 A love story about a migrant worker and a liquor-store clerk, it won a Los